microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 * [Install a Linux Distribution](https://code.visualstudio.com/docs/remote/wsl-tutorial#_install-a-linux-distro)
 * [Install Azure CLI 2.0 on Linux based System or Windows Linux Subsystem](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest#install-with-one-command)
 * Open a bash shell into the Azure CLI 2.0 environment installed.
-* Login using Az Login
+* Login using **az login**
-* Switch to the HL7Conversion subdirectory of this repo using cd /mnt/{Your HL7Conversion directory path}.
+* Switch to the HL7Conversion subdirectory of this repo using **cd /mnt/{Your HL7Conversion directory path}**.
 Use cd one directory at a time if the whole path is not working.
-* Run the deployhl7ingest.bash script and follow the prompts to enter Subscription ID, Resource Group Name, Resource Group Location, Deployment Prefix...
+* Run the **./deployhl7ingest.bash** script and follow the prompts to enter Subscription ID, Resource Group Name, Resource Group Location, Deployment Prefix...
 Will take ~5 minutes to complete.

 * You should receive back an HL7 ACK message
    <center><img src="../images/challenge02-hl7ingest.png" width="550"></center>